Empirical Prompt Engineering for Construct Identification with Large Language Models: Prompting for Construct Identification

 Generative LLMs are designed to generate text continuations.
-Given text provided by a user – the prompt – they generate reasonable subsequent words by identifying high-probability continuations that reproduce patterns observed in their training data (\cite{hussain2024}).
-Within the text classification context, for example, the LLM might identify a high probability next word for the following prompt: \begin{displayquote} “Negative core beliefs are generalized or exaggerated judgments people have about themselves, others, or the world.
-Does the following text contain an example of the psychological concept of a negative core belief?
-Respond Yes or No.” \end{displayquote} \begin{flushright} Prompt A \end{flushright}
+Given text provided by a user – the prompt – they generate reasonable subsequent words by identifying high-probability continuations that reproduce patterns observed in their training data (\cite{hussain_tutorial_2024}).
+Within the construct identification context, for example, an LLM might identify a high-probability next word for the following prompt: